uck16m1997/3DModeling/Objects.md

 - I is used for insetting (extrude and scaling)
 - Alt LClick can be used to loop select
 - O can be used to enable proportional editing
+- We can use Ctrl + to grow and Ctrl - to shrink the selected by adding or removing adjacent selections
+- Ctrl B is used to Bevel the edges
+- Alt E can be used to create extrusion on specific axis like extruding on normals
+- When beveling vertices with Ctrl B there will be need to press V for changing the bevel mode from edge to vertex otherwise Ctrl Shift B can be used to just do vertex beveling
+- J key is used to join two vertices
+- K is used to enable Knife option and create manual cuts
+- Ctrl L link Materials can be used to share material between multiple objecs